valeriangalliat/blog/public/2019/03/macos-high-sierra-msi-h110m-pro-d-skylake-nvidia-pascal.md

    filesystem, and tick "AptioMemoryFix-64" (would stay [stuck at "End randomseed" on boot](https://www.tonymacx86.com/threads/solved-end-randomseed-reboot.249537/) otherwise).
 1. Click "Install".
-1. Then, back in Clover Configurator, in "Kexts Installer", tick "Lilu" and "WhateverGreen" and click "Download".
-For some reason, for me, this puts the kexts on `EFI/CLOVER/kexts/10.6` on the EFI partition, which is not the version of macOS I'm using, so it ends up not using the kexts.
-I manually had to go on the EFI partition and move `Lilu.kext` and `WhateverGreen.kext` to the `EFI/CLOVER/kexts/Other`.
+1. Then, back in Clover Configurator, in "Kexts Installer", set "OS Version" to "Other", tick "Lilu" and "WhateverGreen" and click "Download".
 1. In Clover Configurator, click on the home button at the bottom, and load `EFI/EFI/CLOVER/config.plist`.
 1. In "Boot", in "Arguments", add `nvda_drv=1`.